mdecrevoisier/Splunk-input-windows-baseline/README.md

 The configuration file can be found in the `splunk-windows-input` folder.

 # Out of scope / exclusions
-The following topcis are currently not in the scope of this project:
+The following topcis or events are currently not in the scope of this project:

 ### Splunk related
 * Metrics collection (CPU, RAM, EPS ...).